alexmilowski/littleflow/README.md

       return self._E

-context = NonExecutingContext(flow)
+context = FlowContext(flow)
 runner = Runner()

 context.start(context.initial)
-while runner.next(context,context.E):
+while not context.ending.empty():
-   pass
+   runner.next(context,context.ending.get())
 ```

 Typically, a real usage would implement both the `start()` and `end()` methods
-on `Context` that will start tasks and notify when these tasks end.
-At the end,
+on `FlowContext` that will start tasks and notify when these tasks end.
+Also, theAt the end,
 the loop for execution would likely be asynchronous based on end task event
 notification.